Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Results

-Another interesting phenomenon is that the 3B model encountered greater difficulty than anticipated in the fine-tuning domain, even through a hyperparameter-sweep.
-Given the relatively small size of the complex overloading fine-tuning dataset (\(\sim\)7k), the pre-trained LLM's subpar performance within the fine-tuning domain (especially in the two right-side subplots of \cref{result_complex}) are indeed unexpected.
+Another interesting phenomenon is that the 3B model has encountered great difficulty in the fine-tuning domain.
+Given the relatively small size of the fine-tuning dataset ($\sim$7k), the pre-trained LLM’s subpar performance within the fine-tuning domain (especially in the two right-side subplots of Fig~\ref{result_complex} is indeed anomalous.
 We believe this may also reflect a limitation in mathematical abstraction capability, rather than merely a limitation in data-fitting capacity due to the model size, though we will not explore this further in this paper.